-To construct my sample, I proceed as follows: from SISBEN, I take the NINs of all parents living with their children in the 17 districts that have information online and web-scrape their criminal records.
+To construct my sample, I proceed as follows: From SISBEN, I take the NINs of all parents living with their children in the 17 districts who have information online and web-scrape their criminal records.
 This adds up to 17 million adults.
 For computational reasons, I only search for records in the district where the person was living at the time of the SISBEN survey.
 To assess the number of records I miss due to this restriction, I take a 5% random sample and look for their criminal records in all 17 districts.
 From this, I estimate that I miss 8.6% of the sample due to crimes committed in districts different from the one found in SISBEN.
-My sample therefore includes only poor parents who, at the time of the SISBEN survey, lived with their children, lived in the largest districts of the country, and committed crimes in the district in which they were living.
+My